 Places of Interest: Cape Maclear, Lake Malawi, Likoma Island, Lilongwe Clock Tower, Mt.
 Mulanje, Nkhata Bay, Sunbird Ku Chawe (Island in the Sky, Zomba Plateau)

 ACT in Malawi

-Our work began in 2007 in Webuye, Phalombe district, southern region in partnership with Goodnews Bible Church and Nyezerera Primary School, educating children, empowering widows and enriching the community through our education, sanitation and health projects.
+Our work began in 2007 in Migowi, Phalombe district, southern region supporting orphans and fatherless children at Nyezerera Primary School.
+We are educating children, empowering widows and enriching the community through our education, sanitation and health projects.

 Nyezerera Primary School is the catchment school for 14 surrounding villages in the Nyezerera community with pupil population of nearly 4,000 (2018).
 ACT has supported the school with water and sanitation projects and built new enclosed toilets to safeguard student health within the school.

 Our Ulemu project provides workshops on menstrual health management for girls and provides them with reusable menstrual pads.
 The goal is to encourage girls to remain in school and complete their education.